 Why you’ll love this Carrot Salad

-As a chef, I love creating recipes that elevate humble ingredients, like in this case, the underappreciated carrot.
-Here’s an easy carrot salad recipe that really brings out the best in carrots!
+Here is my all-time favorite carrot salad recipe!
+As a chef, I love creating recipes that elevate humble ingredients, like the simple carrot.
+I’ve been making this carrot salad recipe for years, bringing it to potlucks and gatherings, and even using it in my catering business, and people constantly ask for the recipe.
 Indian spices come together to create the flavorful curry dressing, and the carrot salad is generously dotted with cashews and raisins, providing the best texure.
+I believe this recipe really brings out the best in carrots!

-The best part is that this carrot salad gets even better with time!
-Make it ahead for the busy week and enjoy a nutritious salad throughout the week.
-Rich in vitamin A and many other nutrients, carrots are not only delcious, they are healthy and full of many health benefits.
+The best part is that this carrot salad can be made with store-bought grated carrots (fast and easy), and the salad gets even better with time!
+Make it ahead for the busy week and enjoy a nutritious salad throughout.
+Rich in vitamin A and many other nutrients, carrots are not only delcious, but they are also healthy and full of many health benefits.

 Carrot Salad Recipe Ingredients

-• Fresh Grated Carrots– the star of the recipe! or use store-bought matchstick carrots.
+• Fresh Grated Carrots– the star of the recipe!
+Or use store-bought matchsticks or grated carrots.

 • Garlic and ginger- for a kick of punchy flavor.